 Notification triggers

-Send automatic notifications when events occur—welcome emails when onboarding starts, leave balance warnings when thresholds approach, probation review reminders before period ends.
+Send automatic notifications when events occur — welcome emails when onboarding starts, leave balance warnings when thresholds approach, probation review reminders before a period ends.
 Staff communication tools enable timely communication without manual effort.

 Deadline tracking